Location: United States

 In the 80s she began painting on photographs and in the 90s and early 2000s she taught and exhibited hand coloring in the San Francisco Bay Area.
 Not simply satisfied with traditional hand-coloring she developed a more painterly approach in which photography and painting merge.

-Jane’s most recent work is a true amalgam of photography and painting and references her fascination with ideas from quantum physics and neuroscience.
+Jane’s last 20 years’ work is a true amalgam of photography and painting and references her fascination with ideas from quantum physics and neuroscience.
+For the past three years, Jane has been concentrating on Portraiture.